-A recent study of supplementary bargaining in the public administration sector between 1998 and 2001 shows that, unlike the private sector, it is almost universal, at least as regards worker coverage, even though the statistics may be adversely affected by the sample, in which smaller administrations (especially small local municipalities) are under-represented.
-This extension of supplementary bargaining can also be accounted for by the fact that national agreements in the public administration sector almost always refer to issues that require second-level bargaining, making it necessary if not obligatory.
+&lt;sup>46The sample included about 320 public administrations in various departments throughout the country (except schools, which were not involved in supplementary bargaining, and research, a sector in which a national contract had not yet been stipulated at the time of the survey).
+See also CNEL Report 2004, I lineamenti fondamentali della contrattazione private sector, it is almost universal, at least as regards worker coverage, even though the statistics may be adversely affected by the sample, in which smaller administrations (especially small local municipalities) are under-represented.
+This extension of supplementary bargaining can also be accounted for by the fact that national agreements in the public administration sector almost always refer to issues that require secondlevel bargaining, making it necessary if not obligatory.